Liz Magic Laser

-Liz Magic Laser (born 1981, New York) is an American visual artist working primarily in video and performance.
+Liz Magic Laser (born 1981 in New York) is an American visual artist working primarily in video and performance.
 She is based art in Brooklyn, New York.

 Early life and education

 She attended Wesleyan University and received her B.A. in 2003, and then in 2008 an M.F.A. from Columbia University.
 Laser also attended the Skowhegan School of Painting and Sculpture in 2008 and the Whitney Museum Independent Study Program (ISP) in 2009.

 Career

 Her work has been presented at MoMA PS1, the Whitney Museum of American Art, and Performa 11, and she was a commissioned artist at the 2013 Armory Show.
 According to the New York Times, Laser's works focus on absurdities in political and financial institutions.
 She is known notably for her video, "The Thought Leader", which presents a script adapted from Fyodor Dostoyevsky's Notes from Underground performed by a child in the form of a mock TED Talk.